-- Any act (including the commission of plagiarism) or omission, of which a person knows or should know that they prevent, partly or fully, making a correct assessment of someone's knowledge, insight, skills, competencies, (professional) attitude, reflection etc. - Violating the rules as laid down in the 'examination protocol' falls within the definition of fraud.
+• Any act (including the commission of plagiarism) or omission, of which a person knows or should know that they prevent, partly or fully, making a correct assessment of someone's knowledge, insight, skills, competencies, (professional) attitude, reflection etc.

+• Violating the rules as laid down in the 'examination protocol 'falls within the definition of fraud.
 This also applies to non-permitted use and carrying informative items.
 Informative items that are allowed are stated thoroughly on the exam cover page and need to be blank and unwritten.

 Therefore we are talking about fraud when it has been established that the knowledge and skills of a student cannot or could not be assessed correctly because the student used resources that were not permitted such as peeking at the work of another student, or presenting the work of someone else as his/her own (plagiarism).
-Latter is also the case when the student uses quotes of others without proper acknowledgement or uses reports or other work that he has written in the past, without referencing properly, in a present case.
+Latter is also the case when the student uses quotes of others without proper acknowledgement.
+Quoting from one's own work, without adequate use of references, is also considered to be plagiarism.
 In addition, it is considered to be fraud when a student does not follow the instructions of the invigilator during the test.

-Providing information to the student
+3) Providing information to the student